-The island of Ireland enjoys mild climate, despite the frequent rainfall.
+The island of Ireland enjoys a mild climate, despite the frequent rainfall.
 Northern Ireland and the Republic of Ireland are countries greatly affected by the Atlantic Ocean, so you should not expect extreme temperature variations.

 The Western region is wetter than the Eastern coast.
 At the same time, the Western coast is more exposed to the winds and swell brought by the Atlantic Ocean and, therefore, waves are more frequent.